 1.7) Backing up your images

-While your machine is busy exporting images out of your photo application, it is a good time to start your image backup process.
+While your machine is busy exporting images out of your photo application, it is a good time to start your backup process.
 If you have not been backing up your images, you should definitely come up with a backup plan as soon as possible.
 How good is your workflow if your hard drive crashes and you lose all of your precious photographs?
-I used to back up my images to a single external drive once a week before, but after losing some very important images when my hard drive crashed in the middle of the week, I now have a redundant setup with two mirrored hard drives and I back up after every photo shoot.
-I use Lightroom’s built-in feature to backup images during the import process and I know that every image I import is saved to an external drive (which is also mirrored and fail-safe), in addition to my internal mirrored drive.
+I used to back up my images to a single external drive once a week before, but after losing some very important images when my hard drive crashed in the middle of the week, I now have a redundant setup with two mirrored hard drives and I back up to a different external storage device after every photo shoot.
 On top of this, once every month I take my external drive to an off-site location and duplicate its contents to another drive.
 This might sound like an overkill, but I know that my photos are safe and I won’t lose them.
-Don’t forget to back up your Lightroom/Apeture catalog every once in a while (I do it once a week).
+Don’t forget to back up your Lightroom/Apeture catalog as well.
 Remember, backing up just your photographs or just your catalog is not enough – you need to back up both.

 1.8) Printing or publishing to the web